m-smith/carla-env/readme.md

-# `carla-env`: an OpenAI gym wrapper for simple custom CARLA tasks
+# An OpenAI gym wrapper for simple custom CARLA tasks

 In order to perform RL research in the CARLA simulator with code that abstracts over environments, we implement a self-contained set of CARLA tasks which implement the OpenAI gym environment API.